avanwinkle/synthea/README.md

 **Build Instructions**

 Builds will be created in the `dist/` folder of the repo.
-Currently a build setup is only available for Mac OSX, which can be run using the following command (inside the synthea repo directory):
+Currently a build configuration is only available for Mac OSX, which can be run using the following command (inside the synthea repo directory):

 ```$ npm run build```

-For building on other systems, see the help output by running:
+For instructions to build for other systems, see the help output by running:

 ```$ electron-packager --help```